 If you are a finalist, submit Match Requirements to those colleges

-After students have applied, they will be notified whether they are “finalists” in October.
+After you’ve applied, you’ll be notified whether you are a “finalist” in October.
 Students who are finalists may be required to submit additional information to the colleges that they chose or “ranked.”

 In December, students will be notified via email when their Match decisions have been released.
 Students who are “matched” will be accepted and receive a full ride to the college that they matched with!

 Questbridge has compiled a number of great resources to help support students going through the application process.
 If you have any questions or clarifications, we suggest that you take advantage of the following support resources: